 What’s in season for this weekend?

-Cantaloupe, Watermelon, sugar cube melons, Galia melons, peaches, sweet corn, tomatoes, okra, Napa cabbage, snow peas, Yukon gold potatoes, red potatoes, white potatoes, eggplant, bitter melons, green beans, yellow beans, cabbage, Lodi apples, tomatillos, cucumbers, pickling cucumbers, broccoli, zucchini, squash, Patty Pan squash, cauliflower, carrots, onions, candy onions, red onions, kohlrabi, cherry tomatoes, turnips, spinach, kale, romaine, spring mix, radishes, beets, red bell peppers, green bell peppers, garlic, snacking peppers, hot banana peppers, sweet banana peppers, jalapeños peppers, baby kale, multiple varieties of living head lettuce, wheatgrass, lettuce mixes, baby mustard mix, herbs, greens, sunflower shoots, pea shoots, microgreens, purslane, popcorn, oyster mushrooms, shiitake mushrooms, lion’s mane mushrooms, edible flowers, cut flowers, lavender and starter herb plants.
+Apple cider, pumpkins, Brussels sprouts, decorative corn, gourds, concord grapes, watermelons, cantaloupe, melons, Asian pear apples, Zestar apples, Blaze apples, Gala apples, Mollie’s Delicious apples, autumn crisp apples, Honey Crisp apples, Golden Supreme apples, McIntosh apples, pears, yellow watermelon, ground cherries, sweet corn, heirloom tomatoes, slicing tomatoes, cherry tomatoes, okra, Yukon gold potatoes, red potatoes, white potatoes, sweet potatoes, eggplant, bitter melons, green beans, yellow beans, cucumbers, pickling cucumbers, zucchini, buttercup squash, spaghetti squash, Patty Pan squash, butternut squash, honey nut squash, delicata squash, acorn squash, fall squash, carrots, broccoli, onions, candy onions, red onions, Napa cabbage, spinach, kale, rainbow chard, romaine, salad mix, radishes, beets, red bell peppers, green bell peppers, colored bell peppers, snacking peppers, hot banana peppers, sweet banana peppers, jalapeños peppers, garlic, multiple varieties of living head lettuce, wheatgrass, lettuce mixes, herbs, greens, sunflower shoots, pea shoots, microgreens, popcorn, oyster mushrooms, shiitake mushrooms, lion’s mane mushrooms, mums, edible flowers, cut flowers, lavender and starter herb plants.

 Lots of variety this week!